Quick start

 What this calculator is solving

-The Molecular Weight Calculator parses a common chemical formula, counts atoms, multiplies each count by a rounded atomic weight, and adds the parts.
+The Molecular Weight Calculator parses a common chemical formula, counts atoms, multiplies each element count by a rounded atomic weight, and adds the parts to estimate molar mass in g/mol.

 The formula in plain language

 In plain language: The calculator parses element symbols, subscripts, parentheses, and dot hydrate parts, then adds each element count times its rounded atomic weight.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+For H2O, it adds two hydrogen atoms and one oxygen atom for about 18.015 g/mol.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-- The main answer is estimated grams per mole.
+- The main answer is estimated grams per mole, written as g/mol.

-- Atoms counted tells you whether subscripts and parentheses were read.
+- Atoms counted tells you whether subscripts, parentheses, and hydrate coefficients were read.

 Common mistakes to avoid